From Digital File to Physical Prop: The 3D Printing Workflow for Cosplay

 Pro Tips:

-* Maker Tip: Plan your assembly steps backward from the final product.
-Test-fit all parts before applying any glue or permanent fasteners.
-For complex wiring, use quick-disconnect connectors and clearly label all wires.
-Consider using magnets for battery compartments or removable covers for electronics.
+* Maker Tip: Plan assembly in reverse order from the finished state.
+Test-fit everything before any permanent fastening.
+For wiring, use quick-disconnect connectors and label your leads.
+Magnets for battery compartments and removable electronics covers save headaches at every subsequent convention.